jaydinandrews/llama-16/docs/isa.md

 The mnemonic field contains of a single mnemonic that represents a specific machine instruction.
 The instructions described later in this document are identified by a mnemonic label which must appear in this field.
 If the instruction uses operand(s), at least one space must follow the mnemonic before the first operand.

 ##### Operand(s) Field
 The operand field contains information that the defines precisely the operation to be performed by the instruction.
-Depending on the instruction in the mnemonic field, the operand field may consist of none, one, or two operands seperated by a comma.
+Depending on the instruction in the mnemonic field, the operand field may consist of none, one, or two operands separated by a comma.

 There are four types of information that may be required as operands: a register, immediate data, a label, or a 16-bit memory address.
 * A register will be specified by specific sequence of one or two characters.
 There are seven user accessible registers: four general purpose and three address registers.